 Work closely with the Senior Clinical Delivery Officer and Care Co-Ordinator: Service Delivery colleagues to ensure all MMP sites / areas are focused on with regards the achievement of clinical delivery

 Maintain a good understanding of QOF / Universal Offer / DES / LIS in order to support the Senior Clinical Delivery Officer in delivering targets in these areas

 To regularly attended any meetings arranged by the Senior Clinical Delivery Officer to ensure all communication updates are received

 To provide input to the Senior Clinical Delivery Officer in producing and evaluating monthly reports on the position of the organisation around clinical delivery

 The post holder will be responsible for completion of any work streams agreed by the Senior Clinical Delivery Officer.

 Health and Safety

-- To ensure you are fully trained and conversant with fire regulations and health and safety and understand what to do in an emergency.
+To ensure all staff are fully trained and conversant with fire regulations and health and safety and understand what to do in an emergency.

 Equality and Diversity

 To carry out at all times their responsibilities in line with Equal Opportunities Policy and Procedure.